alexthecat123/LisaSourceCompilation/README.md

 Don't worry, the serial transfer script will automatically copy over the things you need and exclude the things you don't, so this info is also just for reference!

 So now let's actually talk about the transfer script!
 The program is called ```lisa_serial_transfer.py``` and you can find it in the ```scripts``` directory.
-It works by taking control of the Workshop's console over serial, and then uses the Workshop COPY utility to transfer characters straight into a text file, repeating this for each file you want to send.
+It works by taking control of the Workshop's console over serial, and then uses a special Workshop utility I wrote to transfer characters straight into a text file, repeating this for each file you want to send.

+The COPY program that comes with the Workshop is almost perfect for this as-is, except that it uses the file-reading code from LIBPL, which annoyingly strips the high bit from all characters if it detects that they're being received over serial.
+So I had to write my own utility that uses the OS file-management routines instead and keeps that high bit intact.
+If you're curious about it, you can find the source code in ALEX/RECEIVE.TEXT, and the binary is ALEX/RECEIVE.OBJ.
+But I'd advise against running the binary manually unless you fully understand how it works; you'll probably lock up your Lisa and have to hit the reset button!

 Before you try to run the transfer tool, you'll need to install the Pyserial library.
 So, assuming you've got Python installed, you can do that by typing: